RobbieEarle/al_scrape/README.md

     - Beneath `%sudo    ALL=(ALL:ALL) ALL` enter:
         - >`user ALL=(ALL) NOPASSWD: /opt/al_scrape/bash_scripts/mount_block.sh`\
         `user ALL=(ALL) NOPASSWD: /opt/al_scrape/bash_scripts/unmount_block.sh`
-    - *Note: if you set your username to something other than 'user' while setting up your OS, replace the 'user' at the beginning of the above to statements with whatever your chose
+    - **Note: if you set your username to something other than 'user' while setting up your OS, replace the 'user' at the beginning of the above to statements with whatever your chose.
+If you can't remember your choice simply enter `echo $USER` in a new terminal to retrieve your username.*
     - Press ctrl-x to exit, y to save, and enter to overwrite existing visudo file
 - `python /opt/al_scrape/install/install_alscrape.py`